-Sure, unhealthy eating habits can cause everything from weight gain to sluggishness.
+Sure, unhealthy eating habits can cause everything from weight gain to sluggishness, as Charla K. Schultz, RD, a dietitian at the Women’s Health Clinic at the Mayo Clinic, helpfully points out.
 The good news is that with minimal effort, you can make up for most not-so-good food decisions.
 Put these damage-control strategies to work and start gaining healthy food habits.

 Bad Food Habit: You Blow Off Breakfast